 Wolf Trail is a well-maintained forest path.

 You never know what spring will bring in Canada.
-I visited Ottawa last week and decided to head over to Gatineau Park for an afternoon.
-Turns out, it was one of the hottest days yet at over 30 degrees!
-I had the gear and supplies to stay comfortable on the trail—even though I was hot and sweaty….
+I visited Ottawa in May 2022 and decided to squeeze in an afternoon hike in Gatineau Park, only to be met with one of the hottest days of the year so far (temperatures climbing above 30°C).
+Thankfully, I brought the right gear and enough water to stay comfortable.
+I was a bit hot and sweaty along the way!

-Note: If you’d like to extend your stay, summer and winter camping is available in Gatineau Park.
-You must make a reservation to camp in the park.
+Note: If you’d like to extend your stay, summer and winter camping are available in Gatineau Park.
+You must make a reservation to camp in Gatineau.

 • Save